 Barnabas was an associate of Paul the Apostle.
 In fact, he was Paul’s sponsor.
 After his dramatic conversion, Paul preached in Damascus, but forced out of the city he went to Jerusalem.
 There the disciples of Jesus received him warily.
 They “were all afraid of Paul” because he persecuted the followers of Jesus.
 But Barnabas believed in him and “took charge of him and brought him to the apostles.”
 (Acts 9, 26-30)

 Later, as great numbers came to believe in Antioch, Barnabas was sent there by the Jerusalem church.
 Convinced the Spirit was at work, Barnabas went to Tarsus to get Paul.
 Together they spent a whole year teaching a large number of people.
 (Act 11, 26)

-Then, Barnabas and Paul were commissioned by the church of Antioch to bring the gosple to other places.
+Then, commissioned by the church at Antioch, Barnabas and Paul went to bring the gosple to other places.
 Their missionary journey took them to Cyprus (Barnabas’ birthplace) and a number of cities in Asia Minor.
-They preached in Jewish synagogues with mixed results, but increasing numbers of gentile hearers accepted their message.
+They preached in Jewish synagogues with mixed results, but increasingly gentile hearers accepted their message.

 I find it strange, though, that Paul never mentions Barnabas in his later descriptions of his work.
 Barnabas, humanly speaking, got him his start.